• Skip to primary navigation

 Why set up a trust?

 There are many reasons to set up a trust.
-Probably the most common reason is to protect assets for someone who is too young to handle their own affairs, so for instance, a trust could be set up which is to pay out when a child reaches the age of 18 or 21.
-A trust can also be used to protect one’s assets – for example to protect them from tax liability or from creditors.
+Probably the most common reason is to protect assets for someone too young to handle their own affairs, so, for instance, a trust could be set up which is to pay out when a child reaches the age of 18 or 21.
+A trust can also be used to protect one’s assets – for example, to protect them from tax liability or from creditors.

 A trust also allows rules to be put in place.
-The beneficiary of the trust must comply with these rules in order to receive the ‘benefit’ which has been conferred to them.
-So a charity trust could be created to pay financial support to exceptional scholars or only to pay out if the beneficiary meets certain criteria.
+The beneficiary of the trust must comply with these rules in order to receive the ‘benefit’ which has been conferred on them.
+So a charity trust could be created to pay financial support to exceptional scholars, or only to pay out if the beneficiary meets certain criteria.

 What is a trustee?